rishabh1704/PSOSM/README.md

 data - contains the output

-credentials.yaml : provided your credentials
+credentials.yaml : provide your credentials

 input.txt : list of accounts to be scraped